Simply called “Porter” in Britain, the name “English Porter” is used to differentiate it from other derivative porters described in these guidelines.

-A moderate-strength brown beer with a restrained roasty character and bitterness.
-May have a range of roasted flavors, generally without burnt qualities, and often has a chocolate-caramel-malty profile.
+A moderate-strength dark brown English ale with a restrained roasty, bitter character.
+May have a range of roasted flavors, generally without burnt qualities, and often has a malty chocolate and caramel profile.

-Light brown to dark brown in color, often with ruby highlights when held up to light.
-Good clarity, although may approach being opaque.
+Brown to dark brown in color, often with ruby highlights.
+Good clarity, although may be opaque.
 Moderate off-white to light tan head with good to fair retention.

-Moderate to moderately low bready, biscuity, and toasty malt aroma with mild roastiness, and may have a chocolate quality.
-May also show some non-roasted malt character in support (caramelly, nutty, toffee-like and/or sweet).
+Moderate to moderately low bready, biscuity, and toasty malt aroma with mild roastiness, often like chocolate.
+Additional malt complexity may be present as caramel, nuts, toffee sweetness.
 May have up to a moderate level of floral or earthy hops.
-Fruity esters moderate to none.
-Diacetyl low to none.
+Moderate fruity esters optional, but desirable.
+Low diacetyl optional.

-Moderate bready, biscuity, and toasty malt flavor includes a mild to moderate roastiness (frequently with a chocolate character) and often a significant caramel, nutty, and/or toffee character.
-May have other secondary flavors such as coffee, licorice, biscuits or toast in support.
-Should not have a significant burnt or harsh roasted flavor, although small amounts may contribute a bitter chocolate complexity.
-Earthy or floral hop flavor moderate to none.
-Medium-low to medium hop bitterness will vary the balance from slightly malty to slightly bitter.
-Usually fairly well-attenuated, although can be somewhat sweet.
-Diacetyl moderately-low to none.
-Moderate to low fruity esters.
+Moderate bready, biscuity, and toasty malt flavor with a mild to moderate chocolate roastiness, and often a significant caramel, nutty, or toffee character, possibly with lower levels of darker flavors like coffee or licorice.
+Should not be burnt or harshly roasted, although small amounts may contribute a bitter chocolate complexity.
+Up to moderate earthy or floral hop flavor optional.
+Low to moderate fruity esters.
+Medium-low to medium bitterness varies the balance from slightly malty to slightly bitter, with a fairly dry to slightly sweet finish.
+Moderately-low diacetyl optional.

 Medium-light to medium body.
 Moderately-low to moderately-high carbonation.
 Light to moderate creamy texture.

-Differs from an American Porter in that it usually has softer, sweeter and more caramelly flavors, lower gravities, and usually less alcohol; the American Porter will also typically have more of a hop character.
+Differs from American Porter in that it usually has softer, sweeter, and more caramelly flavors, lower gravities, and usually less alcohol; American Porter also usually has more hop character.
 More substance and roast than a British Brown Ale.
-Higher in gravity than a dark mild.
+Higher in gravity than a Dark Mild.

 18 - 35